ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2015.md

 - Feb 6: Youssef on eye control
 - Feb 27: Trevor on speech
 - Mar 6: Amir on adaptive benchmarking
-- Mar 13: Aaron on something
+- Mar 13: Aaron on implementing gradient descent in NEF
 - Mar 20: Peter on parsing